sparrowcode/sparrowcode.io-content/en/tutorials/async-await.md

 }
 ```

-The function is called using `Task` - the base unit of an asynchronous task.
-We'll talk more about this structure below.
-Let's look at the implementation of `setImage(url: URL)`:
+The function is called with `Task` - the basic unit of an asynchronous task.
+We'll talk about it later, but for now let's look at the implementation of `setImage(url: URL)`:

 ```swift
 extension UIImageView {